Submit Article

 What Was the Outcome?

-The Court of Appeal dismissed the appeal and affirmed the Judge’s decision recognising the Bermuda liquidation proceedings and winding-up order as a foreign main proceeding under Article 17(2)(a) of the SG Model Law.
-Recognition therefore remained in place, together with the consequential relief ordered by the court below.
+The Court of Appeal dismissed the appeal and affirmed the lower court's decision to recognize the Bermuda liquidation proceedings as a foreign main proceeding under the SG Model Law.
+The court ordered consequential relief, including the stay of any proceedings against the Company's assets in Singapore and the entrustment of the distribution of the Company's assets to the JPLs.

 Why Does This Case Matter?